4.1. LwM2M Client Logic

 • No operations are performed during suspend mode.

-• Anjay Lite does not yet support notification buffering during suspension.
+• Anjay Lite doesn’t yet support buffering notifications while suspended.

 Note

-Suspend mode is usually less efficient than queue mode, as it requires re-registration after suspension.
+Suspend mode is typically less efficient than queue mode, as it requires re-registration afterward.

 ../_images/anjay_client_errors_diagram.png